 I must admit there are few flavors I loath more than anise (and consequently licorice and fennel).
-Regardless of the flavor, however, I nonetheless find myself enamored by their whorled seed capsules of star anise.
-In an attempt to reconcile my feelings towards anise in a culinary sense, I decided to get the know the plants that are responsible for it and I am so glad that I did.
-As it turns out, this group of small trees and shrubs offer us a glimpse at some of the earliest branches on the angiosperm family tree.
+Regardless of the flavor, I nonetheless find myself enamored by their whorled seed capsules of star anise.
+In an attempt to reconcile my feelings towards anise in a culinary sense, I decided to get to know the plants that are responsible for it and I am so glad that I did.
+As it turns out, this group of small trees and shrubs offer us a glimpse at some of the earliest branchings on the angiosperm family tree.

 We get star anise from the genus Illicium.
 Native to humid tropical understories, there are roughly 40 species scattered around southeast Asia, southeastern North America, the Caribbean, and parts of Mexico.
 Molecular as well as fossil evidence suggests this group diverged during the mid to late Cretaceous, not long after flowering plants came onto the scene.
-Indeed, along with Amborella and Nymphaeales, Illicium represent the three most basal lineages of flowering plants alive today.
+Indeed, along with Amborella and Nymphaeales, Illicium represent the three lineages that are sister to all other flowering plants alive today.

 They don't have what could be considered true petals or sepals.
 Instead, they have whorls of tepals, which start off sepal-like and gradually become more petal-like as you near the center of the flower.
-The stamens, which are laminar or leaf-like, are also arranged in a dense whorl surrounding a whorl of fused carpels.
+The stamens, which are laminar or leaf-like, are also arranged in a dense whorl surrounding a yet another whorl of fused carpels.
 Once fertilized, each carpel gives rise to a hard, glossy seed.
 As the carpels mature and begin to dry, the individual capsules get tighter and tighter until at some point the seed is pinched so hard that it is ejected from a slit in the fruit in projectile fashion.